 - Holman Gao

 - Noah Trueblood

 - Tom Sachs

 If we are friends and you feel like you belong on this list, you're probably right.
-I'm sorry I forgot about you.
-Pester me and I'll add you.
+Submit a PR, or ask me and I'll add you.